 Frequently Asked Questions Response Why has the interpretation changed for Hands in the Back?
 It has changed to enable a player to play with instinct - hands instead of forearms.
 In what situations can players put Hands in the Back?
 In the Marking Contest, a player can protect space, stop a player from coming back on them by putting their hands in the opponents back.
 What if they use two motions - Hands in the Back and then up to Mark?
 As long as the player does not push their opponent in the back, it will be a "Play On" call.
 Will a player putting Hands in the Back and then extending their arms be a cue for Umpires to pay a Push in the Back?
 No, the Umpires will be adjudicating whether a player has Pushed in the Back or whether the player in front position has reacted to contact and leant forward?
 Will this be a difficult for Umpires to adjudicate correctly?
 Yes, Marking Contests are one of the most difficult areas to Umpire in the game, there will be no difference.
 Will players throwing themselves forward in the marking contest become more apparent?
-Hopefully not.
-Players that attempt to draw free kicks for exaggerating contact may be spoken to by the Umpire if it is believed the player is engaging in an act of staging
+Hopefully not, players that attempt to draw free kicks for exaggerating contact will be subject to MRO, if it is believed the player is engaging in an act of staging re: law 19.2.2 (p)